-Breast Cancer Surgery and Prevention in Pittsburgh PA
+Breast Cancer Surgery in Pittsburgh

 Breast cancer surgery is performed to remove as much of the cancer as possible.
 Most women with breast cancer have some form of surgery to treat the breast tumor.
 Surgical procedures can also be performed to see if the cancer has spread to the lymph nodes under the arm or to restore the shape of the breast after a mastectomy.

 What are the Most Common Types of Breast Cancer Surgery?